Billy Joe Saunders: Controversies

-In March 2020, Saunders was alleged to have made a phone call to Delta Airlines claiming that three other boxers on a flight from Las Vegas to New York were infected with COVID-19.
+In March 2020, Saunders was alleged to have made a phone call to Delta Air Lines claiming that three other boxers on a flight from Las Vegas to New York were infected with COVID-19.
 The call resulted in the trio's removal from the flight.
 An audio clip of the call circulated on social media in which Saunders was heard laughing about the incident.
 Later in March, Saunders posted an online video instructing men how to hit their female partners whilst in isolation due to the coronavirus pandemic.
 In the video Saunders uses a punch bag to explain how to react if "your old woman is giving you mouth" and showing how to "hit her on the chin".
 He later posted a follow-up video stating the video was intended as a joke, apologised for any offence caused, and stated he would donate £25,000 to a domestic violence charity.
 Due to the video, Saunders's boxing licence was suspended by the BBBofC pending investigation.
 In July 2020, the BBBofC found him guilty of misconduct and fined him £15,000.
 His suspension was then lifted.

 On 28 November 2021, a video surfaced online via YouTube of a man claiming that Saunders stabbed his 18-year-old son in the hand after a street fight.
 The man also alleges that Saunders pulled out a gun and pointed it at his other son, but hesitated to fire it.
 Saunders released a statement days later via his Instagram account, labelling the accusations as "complete rubbish" while also saying that he would "make no public comment at this stage" acting on the advice of his lawyer.